Get insider access

 2. Best Mid-Range Dehumidifier For Basements

 If you're shopping at a mid-range price point and have a smaller basement that doesn't require as big a machine, the Midea MAD35S1QWT is among the best dehumidifiers for basements we've tested.
-It's outgunned in terms of raw capacity compared to the Frigidaire FFAP5034W1 above, and it has a harder time clearing out moisture in big, open-concept dens, though it'll still do fine in medium-sized basements.
+It's outgunned in terms of raw capacity by the Frigidaire FFAP5034W1 above and has a harder time clearing out moisture in big, open-concept dens, though it'll still do fine in medium-sized basements.
 This device is Wi-Fi enabled, so you can operate it remotely through the MSmartHome smartphone app.
 You can also use voice commands through Amazon Alexa and Google Home devices.
 Just ensure your basement has good Wi-Fi connectivity if you want to operate it remotely.

-This dehumidifier has two fan speeds that provide a smaller spread of air than the Frigidaire above, making it slightly less flexible in different ambient conditions.
+This dehumidifier has two fan speeds that provide a smaller range of airflow than the Frigidaire above, making it slightly less flexible in different ambient conditions.
 While its collapsible design saves on space when the unit isn't in use, this is still a pretty bulky machine when fully deployed, especially when compared to other 35-pint models.
 Its 4.2 gal (16.0 L) water bucket gets pretty heavy when filled, too, making it a nuisance to empty.
 That said, if you'd rather drain it into a sink in a furnace room or faraway floor drain, you can detach it from its water bucket, hook up a hose to its drain port, and activate the built-in pump.

 See our review